Canadian skaters get gold; judge suspended

-The Canadians initially were awarded the silver medal in a hotly contested Monday night performance.
-Yelena Berezhnaya and Anton Sikharulidze, the Russian duo who won the gold in that freestyle pairs competition, will keep their medals.
+Olympics and skating officials said a gold medal will be awarded to Canada's Jamie Sale and David Pelletier, who initially were awarded the silver medal in a hotly contested Monday night performance.
+Yelena Berezhnaya and Anton Sikharulidze, the Russian duo who originally won the gold in that freestyle pairs competition, will keep their medals.

-The original ruling in the figure-skating finals had cast a shadow over the Winter Games since the beginning of the week.
-Officials disclosed Friday that French figure-skating judge Marie-Reine Le Gougne, who was on the panel that scored that competition, will be suspended.
+The original ruling has cast a shadow over the Winter Games since the beginning of the week.
+Officials also disclosed that a French figure skating judge on the panel that scored that competition will be suspended.

-International Skating Union President Ottavio Cinquanta said Friday that the organization had evidence of misconduct involving Le Gougne.
-He said the ISU based its decision on a written statement from her, but he declined to elaborate.
+International Skating Union President Ottavio Cinquanta said Friday that the organization had evidence of misconduct involving French figure skating judge Marie-Reine Le Gougne.
+Cinquanta said the ISU based its decision on a written statement from Le Gougne, but he declined to elaborate.

 "We decided to put the two pairs on an equal footing, and we are not going to start doing the calculations of all the different marks that (were) given," Cinquanta said through an interpreter.
-"We simply asked the IOC (International Olympic Committee) to give two gold medals."
+"We simply asked the IOC to give two gold medals."

 Controversy and honor